flyteorg/flyte/rsts/concepts/launchplans_schedules.rst

 Launch plans provide a way to templatize Flyte workflow invocations.
 Launch plans contain a set of bound workflow inputs that are passed as arguments to create an execution.
 Launch plans do not necessarily contain the entire set of required workflow inputs, but a launch plan is always necessary to trigger an execution.
 Additional input arguments can be provided at execution time to supplement launch plan static input values.

-In addition to templatizing inputs, launch plans allow you to run your workflow on one or multiple schedules.
+In addition to templatized inputs, launch plans allow you to run your workflow on one or multiple schedules.
 Each launch plan can optionally define a single schedule (which can be easily disabled by disabling the launch plan) as well as optional notifications.
 Refer to the :ref:`deployment-cluster-config-notifications` for a deep dive into available notifications.